AntoineRichard/Heron-RL-ICRA/README.md

 https://github.com/AntoineRichard/dreamer

 ## Simulation
-The simulation runs on Gazebo 9.0 and requires the following packages:
+The simulation runs on ros-melodic with Gazebo 9.0.
+It requires the following packages:
   - https://github.com/AntoineRichard/uuv_simulator modified version of the uuv-simulator (provides bouyancy and a couple worlds)
   - https://github.com/AntoineRichard/heron modified Heron packages
   - https://github.com/kf/kingfisher this packages are leagacy packages that we use for compatibility